JSpeedie/G2ME-legacy/README.md

 `G2ME -B season.sea`

-This flag takes one input, a bracket list file.
-You aren't restricted by the extension, but the program expects every line to be of the format
+This flag takes one argument in the form of a path to a bracket list file.
+You aren't restricted by the extension, but the program expects every line to be of the format:

 `[file_path_to_a_bracket_file]`